AdobeDocs/marketo-measure.en/help/bi-report-templates/marketo-measure-report-template-tableau.md

 ### Renamed Columns {#renamed-columns}

-Tables and columns have been renamed to make them more user friendly and to standardize naming conventions.
+Tables and columns have been renamed to make them more user-friendly and to standardize naming conventions.
 To view the column name changes, reference the custom SQL statements which create the tables.

 ### Rows Added {#rows-added}